 It Came from Outer Space.
 1953, USA.
 Directed by Jack Arnold.
 Written by Ray Bradbury & Harry Essex.
 Starring: Richard Carlson, Barbara Rush, Charles Drake, Joe Sawyer, Russell Johnson.
 Produced by William Alland.
 IMDb: 6.5/10.
 Rotten Tomatoes: 79/100.
 Metacritic: N/A.

 Acclaimed A movie directors like Howard Hawks, Robert Wise and Don Siegel, along with visionary producer-director George Pal, all did their best to coax the science fiction genre out of the B movie quagmire that refused to loosen its grip on it in the fifties.
-But equally important – if not even more so – for the genre was Jack Arnold, director of films like Creature from the Black Lagoon (1954), Tarantula (1955) and The Incredible Shrinking Man (1957), among others.
+But equally important – if not even more so – for the genre was Jack Arnold, director of films like Creature from the Black Lagoon (1954, review), Tarantula (1955, review) and The Incredible Shrinking Man (1957), among others.
 Arnold acknowledged the genre’s pulpy roots, and instead of trying to transcend them, he embraced them, but brought a level of intelligence and refinement to his work, and made some of the most influential sci-fi films of the decade.
 It all started with a film that is often dropped from his resumé when recounting his best films, and it is always a mistake: It Came from Outer Space.

 The film follows science writer and amateur astronomer John Putnam (Richard Carlson) and his girlfriend Ellen (Barbara Rush) who watch a ”meteor” fall down in the Mojave Desert.
 Naturally the meteor isn’t a meteor, but a spaceship.
 The two, along with a friend with a helicopter, are first at the spot of the crater, and when Putnam descends the big hole in the ground, he sees the ship, and gets a glimpse of one of the passengers.
 Or rather, one of the passengers gets a glimpse of him, as the scene is shot from the point of view of the alien, in a an eerie fisheye POV shot.
 Unfortunately, when the ship closes its hatch, it starts a small landslide, covering the vehicle with tons of rock.